giannistamoulakatos/AI_idea_elements_of_AI_seminar/README.md

 ## Summary

 It will do check in one room and it will detected the dangerous items in one room.
-Mainly items can hurt people. it will have one camera for detected the dangerous items in a room
+Mainly items can hurt people. it will have one camera and one scanner for detected the dangerous items in a room

 ## Background